scuzzydude/asimov/asimov.md

 The equivalent to capitalization in the genius economy is staking.
 Staking may be a commitment of property, appreciation, content or asimov in a Scoot for a fixed period, in exchange for scoot.
 Staking is described in more detail in the [Stakes](#stakes) chapter.

-Staking creates a measurement know as stake weight.
+Staking creates a measurement known as stake weight.
 This is used in processing transactions, or in shuns, a method of preventing the validation of transactions.

 #### Staking Networks

 Scoot which join with other Scoot to process each other's transactions and elections are members of a Staking Network.
-While it's possible for a Scoot to process its own transactions, the Foundation will not validate those transaction.
-Staking networks must encumber scoot of equal or greater weight than the transactional weight they are validating.
+While it's possible for a Scoot to process its own transactions, the Foundation will not validate those transactions; staking networks must encumber scoot of equal or greater weight than the transactional weight they are validating.
 This is similar to the crypto concept known as Proof-of-Stake.

 #### Virtual Scoot